spacetj/gh-templater/README.md

 > ℹ️ Secrets are resolved at runtime—no PAT ever appears in the workflow inputs or logs unless echoed explicitly.

 ## 🧾 Template format
-Templates are YAML files that describe the project README, labels, milestones, and issues.
+Templates are YAML files that describe the project README, labels, custom project fields, milestones, and issues.
 A minimal example:

 ```yaml
 name: Reliability Sprint